Riimu/Kit-PHPEncoder/README.md

 $ php composer.phar require riimu/kit-phpencoder:2.*
 ```

-Alternatively, you add the dependency to your `composer.json` and run `composer
+Alternatively, you ca add the dependency to your `composer.json` and run
-install`.
+`composer install`.
 For example:

 ```json
 {